‘Show of hands’ reference akin to politicising SC, says Maryam | SAMAA

 On the government’s announcements about possible early Senate elections, Maryam said that the Election Commission of Pakistan will decide on this matter and asked under what authority is the government making these announcements.

-She said that the ECP chairman should take the decision impartially and independently, because the public will be inclined to see biasness if the commission agrees to the government’s unconstitutional step.
+She said that the ECP chairman should take the decision impartially and independently, because the public will be inclined to see bias if the commission agrees to the government’s unconstitutional step.

+The PPP has opposed the decision to hold the Senate elections in February 2021, instead of March.

+Raza Rabbani termed the government’s decision to hold the election in February “unconstitutional”.
+“No party has the authority to decide when the Senate election will be held,” Rabbani said while speaking to SAMAA TV Wednesday.